 The primary objective of working capital management is to ensure a smooth operating cycle of the business.
-Secondary objectives are to optimize the level of working capital and minimize the cost of such funds.
+The secondary objectives are to optimize the level of working capital and minimize the cost of such funds.

 Smooth Working Capital Cycle

 - Raw material should be available when required, and it should not hinder production.

 - All other requirements of production should be in place before time.